Dave is starting to feel under time pressure and shares his thinking:

 With the threat of the bazooka eliminated and the American platoon deployed all that remains for the Germans to do now is have both tanks hurl HE and MG rounds at them for as many phases as it takes to break or destroy them.
 That means this scenario can have only one outcome.
 The American platoon have done more than was expected and forced the Germans to make three attempts to clear the map.
 There is no dishonour in withdrawing now that they find themselves defenceless in the face of tanks and so they concede the crossroads to the enemy.

-Despite this heroic defence the platoon will now exit our campaign and melt away into the forests of the Ardennes.
+Despite their heroic defence the American rifle platoon will now exit our campaign and melt away into the forests of the Ardennes.
 Some will make it back to friendly lines, others will be rounded up and captured.
 Sadly, history will make little mention of their stand, more often than not judging them as one of those American units that collapsed in the face of the German onslaught.
 It is only more recently that historians have come to understand the crucial role played by numerous small groups of determined Americans whose actions collectively caused the Germans considerable delay.
 I'd like to think this platoon's stand on Map 1 is representative of one of those actions and this campaign has given us a small window on history.

 In terms of our campaign this victory sees the Germans undertake an important bit of tidying up on their front before they direct their energies to clearing Holzthum and Consthum villages.
 Our attention now turns to the first of those villages, Holzthum, and the second German attempt to clear the Americans from that map.
 You can follow what happens in that attack in this game report.